Mela User Guide

 Panic!

-Sends the “All Notes Off” message across all MIDI channels to the selected MIDI output.
+Sends an “All Notes Off” message on all MIDI channels to the selected destination.

 Released on Dec 19, 2024 as part of Collection 0.